aberner6/sceneK/README.md

   - Discussion: pure analog v. technical
 - Prep week 2 assignment + plan for testing or co-creation/co-design

+- Decide if you are doing a individual concept or in group/ groups.
+- Pick 1 How Might We that you ( your group) is drawn towards.
+- Pick 1 Concept that you (or your group) want to to work on for the few weeks.
+You can do this based on the current brainstorm or a new brainstorm  ( brainstorm, cluster, build refine).
+- Before coming to class briefly think about what are the assumptions of your concept?
+- Be ready to share this at the start of the the class on Wednesday.
+You will have 5 mins to share, so keep it concise and focused.
+You can use whatever materials you want to to explain and communicate your concept.
+  - Things to include:
+  - HMW
+  - Main thought behind concept
+  - Components/features/abstract ingredients of concept
+  - Assumptions (what are you assuming will happen?)

+**In-between assignment**<br>
+### Class III: Thursday
+Concept direction presentations

-### Class III: Friday (January 27) Guest Lecture 13h - 17h
+### Class IV: Friday (January 27) Guest Lecture 13h - 17h
 [Andreas Refsgaard](http://andreasrefsgaard.dk/) will take us through his interactive design practice and teach a few easy-to-implement techniques!<br>

 **Assignment Week 2:**
-Prototype and test at least 2 concepts.
+Prototype and test at least 2 components of your concept.
+What to prototype / how to prototype?

 ## WEEK 3: THE INVITATION + THE EXIT
 How do you invite people in to your experience?<br>